 Herman Lubinsky, owner of Savoy Records, announced the signing of the group on January 30.
 This seemed to be one of the standards of the recording industry: you announced the signing of the group after they had done their first session.
 This probably has its roots in announcements that were made about groups that ended up not recording for the label at all, for whatever reasons.

-While it doesn't seem to have been reviewed, "What If You" was reported doing well in Newark in March.
+"What If You" was reported doing well in Newark in March.
 (Newark's Roamers loved the song, and practiced their own version of it.)
 By April 3, it was a tip in Newark (along with the Moonglows' "Secret Love").

 Of course, it didn't hurt to have a DJ for a manager; Ernie Waits featured the song on WNOP, which led to decent local sales.

 What was it like for a young group that now had a record which could lead to better appearances?
 Says Charles: "At our age we couldn't go anywhere to promote it.
 We got kicked out of a lot of nightclubs."
 If they could actually get a booking at a place that sold liquor, they had to wait outside until they were on, and were hustled out again immediately after they'd performed.
 No one wanted to lose an extremely profitable liquor license by having minors on the premises.

 In June, Savoy issued "Starlight, Starbright," backed with "You Were My Love."
 The record was reviewed in Billboard the week of June 26, 1954, along with the Platters' "Tell The World," Shirley & Lee's "Keep On," Jalacy Hawkins' "Baptize Me In Wine," the Jets' (Hollywood Flames) "I'll Hide My Tears," the Velvets' "I Cried," and the 5 Keys' "How Do You Expect Me To Get It."

 This is the Cash Box review from June 26: